Child Trespassers and Your Responsibilities

 Property owners should assess their land and be mindful of anything present which could foreseeably harm another person.
 If a threat is identified, the landowner should take steps to caution others or change the condition.
 This may include posting warning and no trespassing signs or building a fence around the dangerous area.
 If the property has an abandoned vehicle, have it towed away.
 If there are abandoned appliances, have the doors removed to prevent a child from being trapped inside.
 If you have a way to lock or secure the area, be sure you have done so.
 Taking these and other steps to maintain safe conditions on your property can not only reduce your liability but can also help prevent tragic accidents.

 If you or a loved one have been hurt because of landowner negligence, please contact the Draper Law Firm, for a free assessment of your case.
 To learn more, contact us today online or call 866-767-4711.
-We proudly serve the greater Central Florida area with offices located in Kissimmee, Orlando, and St. Cloud.
+We proudly serve the greater Central Florida area with offices located in Kissimmee, and Orlando.